 Eric Baus is the author of five books of poetry: The Tranquilized Tongue, (City Lights 2014), Scared Text, winner of the Colorado Prize for Poetry (Center for Literary Publishing, 2011), Tuned Droves (Octopus Books, 2009), and The To Sound, winner of the Verse Prize (Wave Books, 2004).
 He is a graduate of the PhD program in Literature and Creative Writing at the University of Denver as well as the MFA program for poets and writers at the University of Massachusetts at Amherst.
 He teaches literature and creative writing at Regis University’s Mile High MFA program in Denver.

 952 Mariposa Street | Denver 80204 | Enter through the alley

-For accessibility information and other inquiries contact GEORGIAartspace@gmail.com.
+For accessibility information, appointments, or other inquiries contact GEORGIAartspace@gmail.com.

 Thank you friends, artists, visitors, writers, creators, musicians, comrades, and supporters for making GEORGIA a really great thing.
 Particular gratitude goes to these generous and dear humans for their needed and trusted labor: Joshua Ware, Mathias Svalina, Tony Mancus, Tina Celona, Michele Battiste, and Amy Vidali.